The Genesis Process

 How do I deal with anger or stress?

 The Limbic System is what the Bible calls the heart If you want to change destructive behaviors and emotions you must change your Heart.
 The Limbic System (the heart) is negatively programmed through painful experiences with people we trusted, especially in our formative years.
-Not trusting or being able to bond with others leads to fear, anxiety, loneliness, isolation and self gratification.
+Not trusting or being able to bond with others leads to fear, anxiety, loneliness, isolation and self-gratification.
 Since the heart is negatively programmed through hurtful experiences with others, it must be healed through opposite experiences.
-When we can’t get our needs met from others we have to learn to self gratify.
+When we can’t get our needs met from others we have to learn to self-gratify.
 Addiction is self-gratification.
 This is why recovery that heals what drives self-destructive behaviors is a process of learning to trust again.
-The process of trust that heals our heart usually begins with God and then people.
+The process of trust that heals our hearts usually begins with God and then with people.

 The Limbic System has a memory system that records experiences that have to do with pleasure and reward and fear and pain.
 It sets up systems of thoughts, emotions and reactions to avoid what caused fear and pain in the past.
 It also sets up systems to repeat what reduced fear and pain and produce a feeling of pleasure.
 Fear and pain avoid it; pleasure and reward do it again.
 This is the cycle of the addictive brain.
 One way this translates to treatment is that our Survival Brain will resist making changes associated with real or imagined fears, unless there is a measure of safety.
 Facing fears (conscious or unconscious) alone is not safe.